bretth/django-pavlova-project/README.md

 Project deployment is out of scope for this template, but you should only need to change one environment variable in production ``DJANGO_CONFIGURATION=ProductionSettings``.
 You can also set ``SETTINGS_PROMPT=False`` if you don't want to be prompted for missing secrets (and have an error raised instead).

 Unlike some recommendations to use django-admin.py in production, you will need to use *manage.py*.
 You can edit that to customize environment variables defaults before settings are loaded.
-When using the *wsgi.py* as the entry point to your django project you will need to ensure you add the project to the path.

 Project Template Notes